 Ocular Disease Testing at the Eye Institute of Wyoming

 At The Eye Institute of Wyoming, P.C., we take your vision and eye health seriously.
 When you come in to see your eye doctor, our goal is to provide a comprehensive eye exam that will pinpoint any deficiencies in your sight.
 We also look at your eye health.
 If necessary, we make recommendations for care to protect your vision and minimize any eye health concerns you may have.
-Dr. Dana L. Day is available to discuss any concerns you have in our Casper or Douglass office.
+Dr. Dana Day and Dr. Teresa Back are available to discuss any concerns you have in our Casper or Douglas office.

 What Is Ocular Disease Testing?